zyzo/meteor-ddp-php/README.md

 });
 ```

-Then in your php client's code, you could invoke `foo` by executing :
+Then in your php client's code, you could just invoke `foo` by executing :
 ```php
 use zyzo\MeteorDDP\DDPClient;